SU-SWS/template_warehouse/jira_templates_md/task_request_template.md

 This template is located in the [SU-SWS/template_warehouse](https://github.com/SU-SWS/template_warehouse) on Github.

 Thank you for taking the time to fill this out.
+You can delete these instructions.

 ## Description